banach-space/llvm-tutor/README.md

 # Run the pass through opt
 $LLVM_DIR/bin/opt -load <build_dir>/lib/libStaticCallCounter.dylib -legacy-static-cc -analyze input_for_cc.bc
 ```
-You will see the following output:
+You should see the following output:

 ```
 =================================================